shang8024/flaskr-tdd/README.md

     ├── __init__.py
     └── app_test.py
 ```

-While the Python standard library comes with a unit testing framework called ùnittest, [pytest](https://pytest.org/) is the go-to testing framework for testing Python code.
+### pytest

-> For more on pytest, check out [Pytest for Beginners](https://testdriven.io/blog/pytest-for-beginners/).
+[pytest](https://pytest.org/) is the go-to testing framework for testing Python code.
+For more on pytest, check out [Pytest for Beginners](https://testdriven.io/blog/pytest-for-beginners/).

 Install it: